OctopusDeploy/docs/docs/administration/script-modules.md

 :::

-3. Create and Deploy a release.
+3. Â Create and Deploy a release.

-4. Check the Release task log and expand all the steps.
+4. Â Check the Release task log and expand all the steps.
 You should be able to see the output of the *Say-Hello* function in there.

 ![](/docs/images/3048136/3278020.png)